 About

 The issue of missing persons in Australia is complex and multifaceted.
-In 2022 over 55,000 missing persons reports were made to police in Australia.
+In 2023 approximately 56,000 missing persons reports were made to police in Australia.

 In Australia a missing person is defined as anyone who is reported missing to police, whose whereabouts are unknown, and where there are fears for the safety or concern for the welfare of that person.